swiftlang/swift-package-manager/Documentation/Development.md

  Note: The bootstrap script requires having [CMake](https://cmake.org/) and [Ninja](https://ninja-build.org/) installed.
 Please refer to the [Swift project repo](https://github.com/apple/swift/blob/master/README.md#macos) for installation instructions.

-This command will build the Package Manager inside the `.build/` directory.
+This command builds the Package Manager inside the `.build/` directory.
     Run the bootstrap script to rebuild after making a change to the source code.